VRTouch

 Shopping Habits

-Buys home decor, furniture, and fabrics both online and in-store.
+Sophie buys home decor, furniture, and fabrics both online and in-store.
+She needs to physically feel textures before making design decisions.

 Pain Points

-Hard to judge quality and texture without seeing products in person.
+She finds online product descriptions don’t always match the real product and its hard to judge quality and texture without seeing products in person.

 How VRTouch Helps